artainmo/machine-learning/natural-language-processing and LLM/NLP with Sequence Models/README.md

 h'<sup>t</sup> = tanh(W<sub>h</sub>[Γ<sub>r</sub> * h<sup>t-1</sup>, x<sup>t</sup>] + b<sub>h</sub>)<br>
 h<sup>t</sup> = (1 - Γ<sub>u</sub>) * h<sup>t-1</sup> + Γ<sub>u</sub> * h'<sup>t</sup><br>
 ŷ<sup>t</sup> = g(W<sub>y</sub>h<sup>t</sup> + b<sub>y</sub>)

+##### Deep and Bi-directional RNNs
+Deep RNNs allow the capture of more dependencies and thus make better predictions.
+Deep RNNs are multiple regular RNNs stacked together.
+Each regular RNN inside a deep RNN is considered as a layer.
+Each layer calculates its hidden states and passes its activations to the next layer.

+Take the following text example 'I was trying really hard to get a hold of ___.
+Louise, finally answered when I was about to give up.'.
+Regular RNNs will only read what comes before the word that has to be predicted and as a result cannot correctly predict 'Louise' in this example.
+Bi-directional RNNs also read from the end to the beginning thus they also read what comes after the word that has to be predicted.
+To make a prediction ŷ, hidden states from both directions are combined to form one hidden state.

 ## Resources
 * [DeepLearning.AI - Natural Language Processing Specialization: Natural Language Processing with Sequence Models](https://www.coursera.org/learn/probabilistic-models-in-nlp)